rybijakKarpiowy/mirflex/README.md

 ### 2. Set up environment

-Follow the steps mentioned in [SETUP.md](SETUP.md) to prepare a conda environment to be used for running the Mega Music Captions tool
+Follow the steps mentioned in [SETUP.md](SETUP.md) to prepare a conda environment to be used for running the MIRFLEX tool

 ### 3. Configuration

-Create / modify the configuration file (config/caption_generator_config.yaml) with the necessary parameters.
+Create / modify the configuration file (config/feature_extractor_config.yaml) with the necessary parameters.
 Example configuration file and details on configuration options are provided in the configs section of this README.

-### 4. Run the Captioning System
+### 4. Run the Feature Extraction System

 #### Environment

 Activate conda environment in a new terminal
 ```
-conda activate megamusicaps
+conda activate mirflex
 ```

 #### Preprocess